thanos-io/thanos/docs/components/compact.md

                                 Prometheus label to use as timeline title in the bucket web UI
       --compact.blocks-concurrency=1
-                                Number of goroutines to use when compacting groups.
+                                Number of goroutines to use when download block during compaction.
       --compact.cleanup-interval=5m
                                 How often we should clean up partially uploaded blocks and blocks with deletion mark in the